 Australia has faced significant challenges during the COVID-19 pandemic.
 COVID-19 illness can be more serious for people who have pre-existing health conditions, including older Australians.

-For a breakdown on Government spending and the COVID-19 pandemic, see the Report on the Operation of the Aged Care Act
+For further information on Government spending and the COVID-19 pandemic, see the Report on the Operation of the Aged Care Act